sabi-31/My_Perfect_Arch-linux/README.md

 - rEFInd supports Btrfs Snapshot Booting
 - It is customizable
-- I want the main linux bootloader to do just that, and not have other fancy features for realiability.
+- I want the main linux bootloader to do just that, and not have other fancy features, improving realiability.
 </details>

 [Refind BTRFS](https://github.com/Venom1991/refind-btrfs) will be configured later